-Ugly Twins: Combined HHS + DKA
+Ugly Twins: Combined HHS + DKA (a Feline Case Study)

 Insulin Ratio When Treating Hyperkalemia

 A 13 year-old castrated male domestic shorthaired cat (2.72 kg) was presented to the veterinary teaching hospital emergency department for worsening lethargy and weakness.
-He had been recently diagnosed with diabetes mellitus and started on PZI insulin at 1 unit twice a day.
+He had been recently diagnosed with diabetes mellitus and was started on PZI insulin at 1 unit twice a day.
 Historically, the cat was diagnosed with ocular histoplasmosis that was in remission on fluconazole treatment.

 The physical examination showed severe dehydration, obtunded mentation, hypothermia and low body condition score.
 The point-of-care bloodwork revealed the following findings: